tf2pickup-pl/docs.tf2pickup.pl/docs/the-most-common-tasks.md

 ![request-substitute-free-spot](/img/content/request-substitute-free-spot.png)

 Upon joining, the connect link to a server will show up.
-Moreover, the player who is a substitute will not have a skill value shown up next to their nickname in order to mark that this player was a sub and his skill did not count to a team skill calculations.
+Moreover, the replacement player will not have a skill value shown up next to their nickname in order to mark that this player was a sub and his skill did not count to a team skill calculations.

 ![request-substitute-free-spot](/img/content/request-substitute-after-joining.png)